NRCan/geo_sim_processing/README.md

 # GeoSim
-Line simplification and generalization tool for python using shapely, rtree and fiona libraries.
-Reading and writing GeoPackage files.

 ## Introduction

 Sherbend is a geospatial simplification and generalization tool for lines and polygons.
-Sherbend is the implementation of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wangand Jean-Clsaude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
-The particularity of this algorithm is that it analyses for a each line its bends (line s) and decide which one to simplify trying to simulate what a cartographer would do manually to simplify or generalize a line.
-Sherbend will accept as input point, line and polygon but of course points are unsimplifiable but used for topological relationship validation.
+Sherbend is an implementation and an improvement of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wangand Jean-Clsaude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
+The particularity of this algorithm is that for each line it analyses its bends and decide which one to simplify, trying to emulate what a cartographer would do manually to simplify or generalize a line.
+Sherbend will accept as input point, line and polygon (of course points are unsimplifiable but are used for topological relationship validation).
 Sherbend can accept GeoPackage and Esri Shape file as input/ouput but not a mixed of both.

 ## Requirements
 - Python 3.7 with the following libraries: